- Portfolio Managers

 *Inception Date: 1/1/1980

-The performance data represents a composite of small cap growth accounts managed by Driehaus Capital Management LLC (DCM) (the Composite).
+The performance data represents the strategy’s composite of small cap growth accounts managed by Driehaus Capital Management LLC (DCM) (the composite).
 These returns are estimated for the period as all underlying accounts have not yet been reconciled.
-All rates of return include reinvested dividends and other earnings and are net of fees and brokerage commissions.
+All rates of return include reinvested dividends and other earnings.
+Net of fee returns reflect the payment of advisory fees and in some instances, other fees and expenses such as administrative and transfer fees while the gross of fee returns do not.
+Both are net of brokerage commissions charged to the accounts.
 The performance data shown above represents past performance and does not guarantee future results.
 Current performance may be lower or higher than the performance data quoted.
+Please see the notes section for other important information.

 1The Russell 2000® Growth Index measures the performance of those Russell 2000® companies with higher price-to-book ratios and higher forecasted growth values.
 The performance data includes reinvested dividends.
 The Russell 2000® Index measures the performance of the 2,000 smallest companies in the Russell 3000® Index.